SWCHRS EXECUTIVE COMMITTEE

 The new SMU administrator has served as consultant for numerous clients, including civic organizations, universities, law schools and other education bodies in Oklahoma, New York, Pennsylvania, New Jersey, Vermont and Maryland.
 She was national president of the American Association for Affirmative Action from 1998 to 2000 and previously was chair of the Affirmative Action Review Council for the State of Oklahoma.
 She has received numerous service awards and was twice named an Outstanding Young Woman of America.
 Wilson has appeared on various public service television programs in Oklahoma and has been a panelist and featured speaker on affirmative action issues on several national television broadcasts.

-Belinda Biscoe, Ph.D., Norman, OK, Interim Vice President, University OUTREACH, Public and Community Services Division, The University of Oklahoma
+Belinda Biscoe, PhD, Norman, OK, Interim Vice President, University Outreach, College of Continuing Education, the University of Oklahoma

 Her strengths in working with large systems through partnerships and helping them to reform and build capacity are demonstrated in her work in education and the community and have been the hallmark of her career.
 She is a national leader in the quest to aid local communities in their school programs, especially those designed to aid disadvantaged For three decades she has performed heroically as an administrator, a researcher, and an advocate for reaching out to disadvantaged youth, families, and communities.
 She is truly a systems thinker who sees how concepts and ideas link together resulting in new learning and innovations.